Davigo-Studio/govigedit-docs-new/src/pages/index.md

 For information on the game, [click the wiki tab above.](/wiki/)

-For information on the custom map editor, [click the Govigedit tab above.](/govigedit/)
+For information on the custom map editor, [click the DAVIGO Map Editor tab above.](/govigedit/)